 Section 4.
 Special meetings

-Special meetings of the Executive Board may be called by the president when necessary and shall be called by her upon the written request of two members of the Executive Board.
+Special meetings of the Executive Board may be called by the president when necessary and shall be called by the president upon the written request of two members of the Executive Board.

 Section 5.
 Quorum

 A majority of Executive Board members shall constitute a quorum for the transaction of business.